aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ![Chart workflow](./images/chart_store_workflow.png)

-A fundamental benefit of that approach is that you as a developer do not need to think of signaling individual components about changes, but rather they will all listen and react to changes by themselves if the respective part of the state gets modified.
+A fundamental benefit of that approach is, that you as a developer do not need to think of signaling individual components about changes, but rather they will all listen and react to changes by themselves if the respective part of the state gets modified.
 Think of it as an event dispatch, where multiple recipients can listen for and perform changes but with the benefit of a formalized global state.
 As such, all you need to focus on is the state and the rest will be handled automatically.

 Another benefit is the async nature of the subscription.
 No matter whether the action is a synchronous operation, like changing the title of your page, an Ajax request to fetch the latest products or a long-running web-socket for your next chat application.
 Whenever you dispatch the next action, listeners will react to these changes.